 With race day approaching it’s time to plan and practice your race day fuel.
 Regardless of whether you are running a 10km, half marathon or a full marathon, in order for everything to roll smoothly & comfortably for you on course now is the time to implement a race day nutrition plan.
 To give you confidence in putting this together, PURE Sports Nutrition co-founder and qualified Sports and Exercise Nutritionist, Marewa Sutherland, has some handy tips to help get the most out of your run.

 Feed early & consistently

 Our bodies have adequate reserves for the first hour or so of exercise, however the quicker you begin to refuel the less likely fatigue will hit like a freight train, so start within the first 20 minutes of the event.
 This is particularly important for the half-marathon and full marathon runners.
 Evenly spread your energy needs over each hour to ensure a consistent supply of fuel.
 Don’t rely on natural hunger and thirst cues!
 Set repeating 15-20 minute alarms on your watch to avoid race distractions and help cement this habit.
-Carbohydrates will be your best friend

 To find out how many grams of carbohydrates are in each of your intended race day foods, look for the ‘Carbohydrates Total’ line on the nutritional panel and check the serving size.
-Plan your aid stations

-will be on course at each aid station during your event, and each 200ml cup will contain 10g of carbohydrates.
+Check to see what sports nutrition will be available at your event.
+If PURE Electrolyte Hydration will be on course at each aid station during your event, and each 200ml cup will contain 10g of carbohydrates.